Forensic Pathology Certification and Training Program Information

 Forensic pathology is the study of disease.
 Universities do not offer majors in forensic pathology.
 An aspiring forensic...

-Forensic pathology courses focus on the identification and documentation of unnatural or sudden deaths for possible legal...
+Forensic pathology courses focus on the investigation of unnatural or sudden deaths.
+Most forensic pathology programs are part...

 Graduate-level forensic pathology courses are offered online by various academic institutions.
 These courses are generally part...